 GPS Receiver: The GPS receiver menu shows the state of the GPS sensor as enabled or disabled.
 If the GPS sensor is enabled, View Status will appear with the following parameters: latitude, longitude, satellites in view, whether there is a satellite lock or not, and Horizontal Dilution of Precision (HDoP).
 When taking a GPS reading, be sure to keep the unit upright and the top of the instrument free from obstruction.
 If precision is required for measurement, an HDoP reading of 1-5 is recommended.

 Keypad Sounds: This option allows the noises the instrument makes when the arrow are pressed to be changed.
 There are four options: Disabled, in which the device will make no sound when a key is pressed, and then Quiet, Default, and Loud.

+Notification Sounds: This option enables an amplified speaker and beeper to audibly verify when a scan has completed.

+Language: At this time the F-750 supports English only, but the firmware update installs a language pack that can allow and recognize different language characters.

 Diagnostics: This menu is intended for debugging and support.
 Within the Diagnostics>Manual Test menu, the following options are available: Scans to Average, Integration Time, Lamp State, Shutter State, Number of Repetitions, Delay Between Repetitions, Measure Spectrometer Noise, and Collect Spectra.